 Today, Nottingham Forest are in the second tier of English football following a number of years outside the top flight Premier League.
 The absence of Forest from the top flight has seen the club suffer financially with the home City Ground now outdated when compared to other English football stadia.
-Despite inner city charm near the River Trent the stadium has changed little since the early Premiership years and the city infrastructure is now more known for its shopping and transport.
+Despite inner city charm near the River Trent, the stadium has changed little since the early Premiership years and the city infrastructure is now more known for its shopping and transport.

-Forest have now been overtaken as the top club in the East Midlands by Leicester City; winners of the English Premier league for season 2015-2016.
+Forest have now been overtaken as the top club in the East Midlands by Leicester City; winners of the English Premier League for season 2015-2016.
 While it is unlikely the Foxes will replicate the success of Forest in the Champions League, performances by the Foxes have been good with the club able to match FC Porto, Club Brugge and FC Copenhagen.

 The centre of Nottingham lies on the River Leen and its southern boundary follows the course of the more familiar River Trent, near where the City Ground and Meadow Lane stand.
 According to a recent census, Nottingham is a sizeable city and has an estimated population of 275,100.
-Outside the city things are more dense as the Nottingham Urban Area conurbation (which includes surrounding suburbs outside the city boundary, and neighbouring towns) has a population of 666,358.
+Outside the city things are denser as the Nottingham Urban Area conurbation (which includes surrounding suburbs outside the city boundary, and neighbouring towns) has a population of 666,358.

 Located 30 miles south of Sheffield and 30 miles north of Leicester the heart of the city is the Old Market Square.
 A bohemian quarter of Nottingham known as Hockley has arisen in recent years and this is situated close to the Lace Market area.

-Nottingham does receives a lot of tourism, mostly because of the legend of Robin Hood with visits to Sherwood Forest and Nottingham Castle both popular.
+Nottingham does receive a lot of tourism, mostly because of the legend of Robin Hood with visits to Sherwood Forest and Nottingham Castle both popular.
 But many people from both the UK and abroad still visit because of the main famous football team – Nottingham Forest.